Tom Buchanan is an old friend of Nick Carraway, the narrator of The Great Gatsby.

 “Oh, no. No. We’re different.
 I am.
 They are.
 She is.
 We’re all different from you.
 You see, we were born different.
 It’s in our blood.
 And nothing that you do or say or steal… or dream up can ever change that.”

 While no one can deny that “everyone is different,” no one would ever deny that Tom’s arrogance makes him stand out (in a bad way) in the story.

 While on some level, Tom Buchanan may love Daisy, he is an arrogant, sexist man who sees Daisy as nothing more than an accomplishment or something to own, like a car.

-Tom does come from old money, and he has more than he knows what to do with, but he isn’t even a likable person.
+Tom does come from old money ( see Quotes About Money in the Great Gatsby ), and he has more than he knows what to do with, but he isn’t even a likable person.
 Nowhere in the book does Fitzgerald mention that Tom had friends.
 He may have had a lot of acquaintances from college, such as Nick, but he doesn’t appear to have friends.

 F. Scott Fitzgerald appears to be saying that money does make life easier, and the ultra-rich do have an easy life that’s free from any responsibilities, but it can’t buy them friends, love, or morals.

 Written by Kerry Wisby – GatsbyFlapperGirl.com